2025 Gerik bus crash: Public reactions and tributes

 The crash sparked calls for reform to Malaysia's road safety laws through protests and on social media.
 Concerns were raised about road infrastructure, with some experts warning that certain road furniture might have worsened accidents.
 Authorities were urged to adopt safer technologies and upgrade outdated systems.
 The Fire and Rescue Department also reviewed the need for a new station near the crash-prone route, as existing response times were limited by distance.

 Social media platforms such as X were flooded with messages of condolences, with the hashtags #UPSIberduka ('UPSI in mourning'), #TragediGerik ('Gerik tragedy'), #DoaUntukUPSI ('prayers for UPSI'), and #AlFatihah becoming widely used among Malaysian users.
 Prayer gatherings and tahlil ceremonies were organised at mosques and institutions of higher education across the country.
-In addition to emotional support, several government agencies, non-governmental organisations and public bodies — including the Social Security Organisation (PERKESO) — announced initiatives to provide both moral and financial assistance to the families of the deceased and injured.
 The student representative council of Universiti Utara Malaysia (UUM) raised RM290,651 through contributions from 18,927 individuals which was distributed to the families of the victims and the students affected by the crash.
 UPSI Vice-Chancellor Md Amin Md Taff emphasised the importance of ensuring that students injured in the crash in Gerik are not left behind in their studies and receive full academic support, calling on deans and lecturers to assist the affected students, including those currently receiving treatment in hospital or recovering at home, by making use of the existing flexible learning system.
 Meanwhile, more than 200 individuals attended the blood donation centre at Raja Permaisuri Bainun Hospital, following reports of a shortage of blood types A and B. The hospital however, officially denied of a blood shortage.